 • 1 clove garlic pressed

-• 2 teaspoons cornstarch optional, you’ll only need this if you decide to make the glaze
+• 2 tsp cornstarch optional, you’ll only need this if you decide to make the glaze

 Instructions

-• Whisk together soy sauce, water, honey, ginger, garlic and onions.
+• Whisk together soy sauce, water, honey, ginger, garlic, and onions.
+You can reserve half the marinade and cook it for a teriyaki glaze, if you wish.

-⅓ cup soy sauce, 2 tablespoons honey, 1 tablespoon of fresh ginger root, 1 clove garlic, 1 teaspoon dried minced onions
+⅓ cup soy sauce, 2 tbsp honey, 1 tbsp fresh ginger root, 1 clove garlic, 1 tsp dried minced onions, ⅓ cup water

-• Season the chicken with salt and pepper, place the meat in a shallow dish or ziplock bag, pour marinade over top.
-Marinate for at least 30 minutes and up to 24 hours.
+• Season the chicken with salt and pepper, place it in a shallow dish or Ziplock bag, pour marinade over it.
+Marinate for at least 30 minutes or up to 24 hours.

-Salt and pepper for seasoning chicken, 2 ½ pounds boneless skinless, chicken breasts
+salt and pepper for seasoning chicken, 2 ½ lbs. boneless skinless, chicken breasts*

-• Remove the chicken from the marinade and place on the grill.
+• Remove the chicken from the marinade and place it on the grill.
 Cover the chicken and cook for 5 minutes.
-Turn the chicken over to the other side, cover again and cook another 5 minutes or until cooked through.
-Internal temperature should be 165°.
+Turn the chicken over, cover again, and cook another 5 minutes or until cooked through.
+The internal temperature should be 165°.

 • Let chicken rest for 5 minutes.